gytterberg/technical-interview-prep/algorithms/3-data-structures/1-priority-queue.md

 - [CMU explainer](https://www.cs.cmu.edu/~adamchik/15-121/lectures/Binary%20Heaps/heaps.html)

 An implementation of a priority queue using ES6 (and a [REPL explainer](https://repl.it/JrH7/3)) follows.

-Note that this is a minHeap, versus the prompt above, which asks for a maxHeap.
-Conversion for `insert()` is just a matter of reversing the priority rules, but how would this change `popMin()` and `popMax()`?
+Note that this is a **minHeap**, in which the minimum-priority element ends up at the root of the heap.
+This is in contrast with a **maxHeap**, in which the maximum-priority element ends at the root of the heap.
+Consider the tradeoffs in either variety for `popMin()` and `popMax()`.

 ```javascript
 class HeapPQ {